rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 The diagram below shows the infrastructure that CSPs need to deploy to support SGX attestation and optionally, integration with orchestrators (currently only Kubernetes is supported).
 The SGX Agent is registered to the SGX Host Verification Service (SHVS) at installation time.
 At runtime, SHVS pulls the SGX platform information from the SGX Agent, which gets the SGX information from the platform directly.
 SHVS then pushes the information to the SGX Caching Service (SCS), which uses it to get the PCK Certificate and other SGX collateral from the Intel SGX Provisioning Certification Service (PCS) and caches them locally.
 When a workload on the platform needs to generate an SGX Quote, it retrieves the PCK Certificate of the platform from SCS.

-The platform information can optionally be made available to Kubernetes via the SGX Hub (SHUB), which pulls it from SHVS and pushes it to the Kubernetes Master using Custom Resource Definitions (CRDs).
+The platform information can optionally be made available to Kubernetes via the SGX Hub (IHUB), which pulls it from SHVS and pushes it to the Kubernetes Master using Custom Resource Definitions (CRDs).

 ![](Images/image-20200727163158892.png)